-Dental implants can be a smart choice for adults of all ages, whether you were born without a tooth or have had to have teeth removed due to injury, infection or decay.
-They can also be an option for adolescents, once facial growth and development has been completed.
-Generally, this occurs around age 16 for girls and age 18 for boys.
+Dental implants can be a smart choice for adults of all ages, whether you never developed a tooth or had teeth removed due to injury, infection, or decay.
+Young adults can also benefit once the facial bone structure has stopped growing and developing.
+Generally, this occurs around 18-21 years old.

-The benefits of teeth implants go beyond the aesthetic—they can also help prevent bone deterioration and preserve your facial structure.
+The benefits of teeth implants go beyond aesthetics—they can also help prevent bone deterioration and preserve your facial structure.
 And the professional team at Dental Partners of Boston makes the dental implant process easy.
-We lead the New England area in dental implant experience and continually work with the top implant providers to offer you the latest technology and techniques.
+We lead the Boston, MA, area in dental implant experience and continually work with the top implant providers to offer you the latest technology and techniques.
 We guide you through each step of the implant process, from placing the dental implant to restoring the final tooth.

 Here are four significant benefits of dental implants, compared to alternatives such as dentures and bridges: